This relaxed performance is a family-friendly and accessible event and is suitable for individuals on the autism spectrum.

 |1st Armoured Man||Dean Bassett|

-The Magic Flute is suitable for children aged 8+.
+The Magic Flute is suitable for children aged 8 and over, as well as for adults.

 Performed by arrangment with The Metropolitan Opera, publisher and sole copyright holder.